Canadian Phishing-as-a-Service Background

 Monthly subscriptions offered by SheByte phishing service.

-Further, these premium pages have access to the platform’s LiveRAT admin dashboard and are protected by a premium anti-detection suite.
-Evasion settings available in the platform allow the threat actor to block specific regions, known VPNs and proxies, and traffic from potential virtual machines.
-If IP blocking is not enough, multiple options for including a CAPTCHA at the beginning of the phish are available.
+Additionally, these premium phishing pages include access to the platform’s LiveRAT admin dashboard and are fortified with an advanced anti-detection suite.
+The platform’s evasion settings let threat actors block traffic from specific regions, known VPNs, proxies, and potential virtual machines.
+If IP blocking isn’t enough, various CAPTCHA options can be added at the start of the phishing process.

-LiveRAT performs many of the same tasks that made LabHost’s LabRAT such a well-received scamming tool.
-Threat actors can monitor visits to their phish in real time in order to intercept MFA authentication codes, request additional information, or prompt victims with custom security questions.
+LiveRAT replicates many of the powerful features that made LabHost’s LabRAT a popular scamming tool.
+It enables threat actors to monitor phishing page visits in real time, intercept MFA codes, request additional victim information, or present custom security questions to increase success rates.

 Demonstration of live panel monitoring victim inputs.

 The threat actors that migrated to SheByte from LabHost primarily utilize the multi-branded Interac kits targeting 17 Canadian banks simultaneously.
-A new ‘V2’ version of the Interac kit was released for SheByte’s page builder tool in February 2025, resulting in an observable surge in phishing activity targeting Canadian banks.
-Several ready-made templates of the Interac phishing package are available, each utilizing a different phishing lure, but SheByte’s page builder allows for further customization by the customer if required.
+In February 2025, SheByte released a new V2 version of its Interac kit for the page builder tool, triggering a noticeable spike in phishing attacks targeting Canadian banks.
+The updated package includes several ready-made Interac phishing templates, each featuring a distinct lure, while also allowing customers to customize pages further as needed.

 Interac phishing kit templates.